howdycloudyarsh/Decidim-Docker/README.md

 #### This sequence of steps will create an EC2 instance using Terraform, copy your docker.sh script onto the instance, and execute it.

+You can now start your server!

+Visit http://<server_public_ip>:3000 to see your app running. 🎉 🎉